-I began by doing some research and after talking to an old friend.
+I began by doing some research after talking to an old friend.
 He was my boss in the Utah Army National Guard.
 This individual is also a retired Salt Lake County deputy sheriff.
 I made a decision to concentrate my efforts between the streets of 2nd and 13th south and west of State Street to I-15.
 I spent four days in this grid observing and talking to the homeless and the NPO’s which serve them.

-- A common thread I found, for the dozen or more individuals I was able to engage in a straightforward conversation, was the absence of a safety-net or lifeline from parents, relatives, or friends when it needed most in their lives.
+- A common thread I found, for the dozen or more individuals I was able to engage in a straightforward conversation, was the absence of a safety-net or lifeline from parents, relatives, or friends when it was needed most in their lives.
 I recall times in my life when I was either in a predicament or experiencing hardships.
 Fortunately for me, I had numerous safety-nets to rescue me; primarily my parents.
 I thought how different the lives of these homeless individuals could have been if there had been just one lifeline available.
-A lifeline without judgment or exaction’s of consequence, at that critical juncture in their lives.
+A lifeline without judgment or exactions of consequence at that critical juncture in their lives.

 - “Will work for food!”
 Yes, I tried that gig if for no other reason than just for the experience of it.
 This endeavor only lasted about an hour.
 I primarily quit because I didn’t get any donations.
 I also realized that I probably didn’t have the tell-tale signs of actually being homeless.
 Besides, I gleaned the reality that I was basically “blind” to those individuals in their vehicles.
-I know when I pass panhandlers in my car, I tend to ignore them too.
+I know when I pass panhandlers in my car I tend to ignore them too.

 - Twice I was propositioned by women who I am sure were turning tricks to buy drugs.
 It was quite evident to me they were addicts.
 I tried to engage each of them in conversation.
 However, when they inferred there was no interest on my part in having a “party” they quickly moved on.

 - I ascertained from this experience that there are many more homeless people living on the streets in Salt Lake City than I had imagined.
 While talking to a middle-aged homeless guy named Chris, I brought up this observation.
-He said the number of homeless in Salt Lake City were about average for a town that size.
+He said the number of homeless in Salt Lake City was about average for a city that size.
 Chris relayed to me that he just got back from traveling the west coast and that there are far more homeless in the northwest than people are aware.
 He said that in cities like Seattle, WA, and Eugene, OR there are thousands and thousands of homeless living on the streets and in encampments.

 - While on the streets interacting with the homeless, I often had a reoccurring thought… a phrase made famous by President John F. Kennedy, “There, but for the grace of God, go I…” (John Bradford).
 This experience also reinforced a character trait that I’ve been working hard on.
 Which is not to judge others… judgment is a love killer!